solid-contrib/solid-tutorial-angular/chapter2.md

   [Live Demo](http://melvincarvalho.github.io/clip/)

 The default location for storing the clip in this demo is public `https://clip.databox.me/Public/.clip/Public/test` but in practice you would want to store data in a private workspace under your storage root.
+Automatically finding endpoints will be covered in future.
 See Appendix B for more details.

 A typical location could be